Vilhelmasss/ConsoleShortageManager/README.md

 # To run as an admin role:
 Run the software as an administrator
-Set your rol to an administrator
+Set your role to an administrator
 ### This works only windows machine.